arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/04.python-arduino-data-exchange/content.md

 ---
 title: '04.
-Data Exchange Between Python® on Linux and an Arduino Sketch'
+Data Exchange Between Python® on Linux & Arduino Sketch'
 description: 'This tutorial will show you how to run a Python® application that exchanges data with an Arduino Sketch.'
 tags:
   - RPC